 Keep An Eye On Their First Workday/week

-The next step you should take in building your remote group is to watch how they work.
+The next step you should take in building a remote group is to watch how they work.
 Most of the time, new hires will somewhat put on a show for you when working in the same office.
-Of course, most of them are trying to impress you and keep their job which is why they go the extra mile by doing and going above and beyond the call of duty for you.
+Of course, most of them are trying to impress you and not get let go, which is why they go the extra mile by doing and going above and beyond the call of duty for you.

 Of course, this is not for you to be the work performance police, it is simply to develop a better environment for them in order to acknowledge their contributions to the business and ensure their hard work does not go unnoticed.
 And this brings us to our next topic.